MYNORTHWEST NEWS

 What was their plight, exactly?

-Being cut-off from the Oregon Territory government (and important services) in Oregon City and Salem – which was a couple of days’ travel from Puget Sound in those years.
+Being cut off from the Oregon Territory government (and important services) in Oregon City and Salem – which was a couple of days’ travel from Puget Sound in those years.

-“The communication between these two portions of the Territory is difficult, casual and uncertain, although time and improvement would in some measure remove this obstacle, yet it would for a long period in the future form a serious barrier to the prosperity and well-being of each, so long as they remain under one government,” wrote settler Isaac Ebey in a message to Congress.
+“The communication between these two portions of the territory is difficult, casual and uncertain, although time and improvement would in some measure remove this obstacle, yet it would for a long period in the future form a serious barrier to the prosperity and well-being of each, so long as they remain under one government,” settler Isaac Ebey wrote in a message to Congress.

 Julie Zander is an author and historian who lives in Toledo, Washington in Lewis County.
-She says that a meeting of settlers called the “Cowlitz Convention” was held along the Cowlitz River about a mile south of what’s now downtown Toledo.
+She said that a meeting of settlers called the “Cowlitz Convention” was held along the Cowlitz River about a mile south of what’s now downtown Toledo.

 “Twenty-six settlers from the area north of Vancouver gathered at Cowlitz Landing on August 29, 1851 to petition Congress to create a separate territory,” Zander said.
-“These settlers were tired of going south to Salem, south to Oregon City . . . for any sort of public meetings.
+“These settlers were tired of going south to Salem, south to Oregon City … for any sort of public meetings.
 So they wanted their own territory north of the Columbia River.”

 Cowlitz Landing was a key transportation hub of the 19th century.
 It was the place where you could land a boat on the way from the Columbia River, and travel north by foot or horse to early non-Native settlements on Puget Sound, including Nisqually and Olympia.
 Estimates of the population north of the Columbia in those years (including most of what’s now Idaho and a small part of Montana) was about 4,000 non-Natives, and tens of thousands of Native Americans.